Effects of Galaxy Cluster Structure on Lensed Gravitational Waves: Towards More Realistic Cluster Models

 In order to quantify the differences in strong lensing observables and detection rates between the simple and realistic models, we first start by solving the lens equation for all models at the first redshift in which we get a non-negligible cross section for each model, and up until a redshift of $z=6$, where we found the detection of strongly lensed GWs to be nearly zero for our fiducial population of compact binaries.
 This results in only considering compact binary populations above a minimum redshift of $z=0.5$ for Abell 3290, $z=0.5$ for Abell 370, and $z=1.2$ for El Gordo due to the negligible $\sigma_{SL}$ below these redshifts in the case of realistic lens models, as it is shown in Fig.~\ref{fig:cross_section}.
 Next, we populate the region randomly within the strong lensing cross-section with binaries according to the merger rates, masses and mass ratios consistent with the latest LVK catalog, i.e., GWTC-3 \cite{KAGRA:2021duu}.
 Specifically, this corresponds to a merger history that approximately follows the star formation rate \cite{2014ARA&A..52..415M}, and a mass spectrum parametrized by a (smooth) power law plus peak model within $\sim 5$ and $100M_\odot$ for binary black holes, and a uniform mass distribution for neutron stars.
 See Appendix \ref{app:pop_cbc} for details.

-Finally, we compute the signal-to-noise ratio (SNR) $\rho$ of each image of the binary assuming current GW detector (O4) sensitivity, (along with the design sensitivity of current detectors (A$^+$) and next-generation ground-based facilities such as Einstein Telescope or Cosmic Explorer) \cite{LIGOScientific:2016wof,2020JCAP...03..050M} in conjunction with the image properties for the given source location.
+Finally, we compute the signal-to-noise ratio (SNR) $\rho$ of each image of the binary assuming current GW detector (O4) sensitivity, (along with the design sensitivity of current detectors (A$+$) and next-generation ground-based facilities such as Einstein Telescope or Cosmic Explorer) \cite{LIGOScientific:2016wof,Hild:2008ng, Hild:2009ns, Hild:2010id} in conjunction with the image properties for the given source location.
+For the sake of simplicity, we assume a 100 \% detector uptime.
+Relaxing this assumption would inherently lead to the potential for losing some images that arrive at later times, however we leave quantifying these effects to future studies.
 We quantify a detection of an event if it passes a SNR threshold of $\rho \geq 8$.
 For a given pair of images to be detected, both need to have lensed SNRs of $\rho \geq 8$.
 We also track the relative arrival time of the two brightest images (as well as the rest of them), the parity of all images (i.e. whether their magnification is positive or negative), and the total image multiplicity of the source location.
+We neglect the influence of the signal-consistency test value on the detectability of lensed gravitational waves, which will be addressed in future investigations \cite{Chan:2024qmb}.